-(2) Market value of Unit-based awards is based on the closing price of Killam's Units on the TSX of \$17.96 as at December 29, 2023, the final trading day of 2023.
+(2) Market value of Unit-based awards is based on the closing price of Killam's Units on the TSX of \$17.10 as at December 31, 2024.

-2023 Compensation Highlights
+2024 Compensation Highlights

-- The fundamental principles of Killam's compensation philosophy are to pay-for-performance, to align the interests of executives with those of Killam unitholders and to have market competitive compensation to ensure Killam attracts, retains, motivates and rewards the executive team. - ✓ The Compensation and HR Committee bases executive compensation decisions on the achievement of specific performance metrics. - The Compensation and HR Committee and the Board were impressed with Management's continued execution of Killam's growth strategy and their progress in moving Killam's sustainability practices and disclosure forward.
-These results are reflected in the payouts for the NEO's individual efforts, ranging from a 135% to a 143% payout. - Based on the NEO's variable compensation program, the Board approved a combined performance factor of 1.28x for the 2021 RTU awards that vested in early 2024.
+- The fundamental principles of Killam's compensation philosophy are to pay-for-performance, to align the interests of executives with those of Killam unitholders both in the short and long-term and to maintain market competitive compensation to ensure Killam attracts, retains, motivates and rewards the executive team. - The Compensation and HR Committee structures its executive compensation program to reward NEOs for the execution of Killam's business strategy while taking a reasonable level of risk.
+Killam's AIP and LTIP (each as defined herein) are each comprised of multiple performance measures to reduce the risk of NEOs putting a disproportionate focus on a single performance measure. - ✓ Based on the NEO's variable compensation program, the Board approved a combined performance factor of 1.08x for the 2022 RTU awards that vested in early 2025.
 These performance RTUs are an important part of Killam's long-term compensation program.
-The multiplier considers Killam's average three-year FFO per Unit growth of 4.7% compared to a target of 3.0%, and Killam's relative total unitholder return compared to the S&P/TSX Capped REIT Index.
-During the three-year period ended December 31, 2023, Killam's total return was in the 58th percentile compared to the S&P/TSX Capped REIT Index. - ✓ Following recommendations from Killam's compensation consultants in 2022, the Compensation and HR Committee approved a change to the short-term compensation plan in 2023 to now allow NEOs to earn up to 150% of their individual strategic goals, up from the prior maximum of 100%.
-This change aligns with compensation practices of Killam's peer group.
+The multiplier considers Killam's average three-year FFO per Unit growth of 3.3% compared to a target of 3.0%, and Killam's relative total unitholder return compared to the S&P/TSX Capped REIT Index.
+During the three-year period ended December 31, 2024, Killam's total return was in the 40th percentile compared to the S&P/TSX Capped REIT Index. - ✓ To ensure Killam's compensation program is competitive with market and industry practices, the Compensation and HR Committee regularly benchmarks compensation and incentive design relative to other REITs.
+Based on the benchmarking analysis, the Compensation and HR Committee approved an increase to both the AIP and LTIP percentages for each of the NEOs in 2024.
+This change aligns with the compensation practices of Killam's peer group and helps to maintain the NEOs within the 50th percentile range.